Black hole remnants due to Planck-length deformed QFT: The behaviour of the potential

-\subsubsection{Minimum length: $\alpha > 1$}
+\subsection{Minimum length: $\alpha > 1$}

-Because of the presence of cut-off $k < \ss^{-1/\alpha}$ in the case of minimum length, one can readily show all of the features required for the potential for the existence of the zero-temperature BH remnants.
+Because of the presence of cut-off $k < \mbox{\ss}^{-1/\alpha}$ in the case of minimum length, one can readily show all of the features required for the potential for the existence of the zero-temperature BH remnants.
 The potential looks like

-\begin{widetext} \end{widetext} It is evident from this expression that $V(0)$ is finite, $V'(0)=0$ and $V'(r) < 0$.
-The last statement can be proved much in the same way as it was done in the case $n=1$.
-Its asymptotic behaviour for $r \rightarrow 0$ can easily be found by expanding the $\cos\left(krt\right)$ into the Taylor series.
-As in the previous case, see Eq.\eqref{potsamchamyofsatav}, one finds
+It is evident from this expression that $V(0)$ is finite, $V'(0)=0$ and $V'(r) < 0$.
+The last statement can be proved much in the same way as it was done in the case $0< \alpha < 1$.
+As we see, the potential has the same typical behaviour as shown in Fig.\ref{Abbildung2}.
+The asymptotic behaviour of $V(r)$ for $r \rightarrow 0$ can easily be found as well by expanding the $\cos\left(krt\right)$ into the Taylor series.
+One finds where $\mathcal{A}$ and $\mathcal{B}$ are positive quantities.